EXPERT/COMMENT

 A summary of an article by mobile journalism expert Wytse Wellinga produced for our Journalism Now e-learning platform on the best of 2018 and the year ahead.

 2018 was the year of Unsane.
 The first movie shot on a smartphone that really caught people’s attention.
 Websites, magazines and newspapers all looked at it with amazement.
 How did director Steven Soderbergh do this with a phone?
-They probably didn’t realize it was not the first movie shot with an iPhone at all.
-Multiple pioneers have done what Soderbergh did, most notable Sean Baker in 2015 with Tangerine.
+They probably didn’t realise it was not the first movie shot with an iPhone at all.
+Multiple pioneers have done what Soderbergh did, most notably Sean Baker in 2015 with Tangerine.
 But the famous Soderbergh did bring it to a broader audience in Hollywood and around the world.
 Shooting your story with a phone finally became widely accepted in 2018.
 And not just in film.

-A few weeks ago BBC Television presenter David McClelland posted a link on the Mojofest Facebook Group about the Indian news Broadcaster NDTV.
+A few weeks ago, BBC Television presenter David McClelland posted a link on the Mojofest Facebook Group about the Indian news Broadcaster NDTV.
 They decided to switch to a full mojo setup using just Samsung phones.
 And not just for reporting, but also for their studio setup.
 They followed in the footsteps of several other local TV stations around the world that switched their big professional cameras for iPhones in recent years.

 You no longer have to convince people that the quality is good enough.